learn-co-curriculum/orm-intro-web-082817/NOTES.md

 - one instance of the tweet class where the message is 'great # coffee'

 ## Update
-- UPDATE tweets SET (message, username) VALUES ('great coffee', "coffeedad") WHERE id = 3
+- UPDATE tweets SET message='something', username='coffee_dad' WHERE id = 3
 - tweet.update({message: 'A new message'})
 ## Delete
 - DELETE FROM tweets WHERE id = 9